-To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the foreseeable future.
+To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
 Our revenues to date have been generated through research collaboration and license agreements.
 Revenue is recognized ratably over our expected performance period under each agreement.
-We expect that any revenue for the next several years will be derived primarily from our current collaboration agreements and any additional collaborations that we may enter into in the future.
+We expect that any revenue recognized in the near term will be derived from our current collaboration agreements and any additional collaborations that we may enter into in the future.
 To date, we have not received any sales-based milestone payments or royalties under any of the collaboration agreements.